Lambda-ex/trmnl-waveshare-bridge/README.md

 During early development, the dependency is pulled directly from the GitHub repository to ensure compatibility with new displays and rendering changes.

-For now, please see instructions on how to install the library.
+For now, please see refer to that repository on instructions on how to install the library.

 ## Credits